 Neurobiological Signs of Meth Addiction

-Meth use, especially extensive meth use, can lead to many issues in the brain.
+Meth use, pervasive meth use, can lead to many issues in the brain.
 For example:

 - Higher chance of stroke and Parkinson’s